katzur/match-it/README.md

 ## Media
 - The images for the index page and game cards were made by me.
 I used iPad, Apple Pencil and [Procreate illustration software](https://en.wikipedia.org/wiki/Procreate_(software)).
 - The images compression done on the [Optimizilla page](https://imagecompressor.com/).
-- The logo image was created by me using[VistaCreate page](https://create.vista.com/).
+- The logo image was created by me using [VistaCreate page](https://create.vista.com/).
 - The icons used on the page come from [FontAwesome](https://fontawesome.com/).
 - Fonts used throughout the website were imported from [Google Fonts](https://fonts.google.com/).
-- Color pallete creator and contrast checker were tracked using [Coolors page](https://coolors.co/).
+- Color palette creator and contrast checker were tracked using [Coolors page](https://coolors.co/).

 ## Other technologies
 - [Balsamiq](https://balsamiq.com/) was used to design wireframes for the website.